Greg-R/qse2/README.md

 ### Bottom Side Parts

-There are 4 capacitors on the bottom side of the PCB.
+There are 5 capacitors and 1 resistor on the bottom side of the PCB.
 These should be soldered last.
 I was able to use a hot air gun without any problems with the top-side components desoldering.

 ### SMA Connectors